BinaryMuse/fluxxor/site/contents/getting-started/quick-start.md

 });
 ```

-The `TodoItem` component will display and style itself based on the completion of the todo, and will dispatch an action to toggle its state.
+The `TodoItem` component will display and style itself based on the completion of the todo, and will dispatch an action indicating its intent to toggle its completion state.

 ```javascript
 var TodoItem = React.createClass({